gatsbyjs/gatsby/docs/blog/2018-3-03-case-study-mike-johnston/index.md

 ## The Trail Ahead

 The WordPress solution is excellent for managing dynamic editorial content, but as we build out more interactive features we need to begin interacting with an API to show content that changes depending on the logged in user, or user-generated content.
-We could begin interacting with the WordPress API directly, but that works against the aforementioned security and performance benefits of using a headless instance and a static build.
+We could interact with the WordPress API directly, but that works against the aforementioned security and performance benefits of using a headless instance and a static build.

-Instead, I decided to go with an [Apollo](https://www.apollographql.com/) GraphQL server so that I could interact with the API server the same way we were interacting with the Gatsby content system.
-Using standard Express middleware and Apollo tools, I was able to quickly define a schema that both my server and client code can programmatically understand and help type-check during development.
+Instead, we decided to go with an [Apollo](https://www.apollographql.com/) GraphQL server so that we could interact with the API server the same way we were interacting with the Gatsby content system.
+Using standard Express middleware and Apollo tools, we were able to quickly define a schema that both my server and client code can programmatically understand and help type-check during development.
 It’s working quite well to help us quickly build out interfaces with minimal data issues.

 Security and performance will obviously become greater concerns as the interactive application is built out, but we have more time to deal with that while the homepage is already up and running and serving up dynamic content with the performance of static files.

-## We’re Available!
+## Let's Chat!

-While Ecliptic is finishing up the interactive features for the site, we also have wide availability opening up in February for new contracts!
-We can get started right away on your next project, from high-performance content-driven sites to richly interactive web and mobile applications.

-We’ll be updating our own [homepage](http://www.ecliptic.io) in the coming weeks with a new design and integrated chat that connects directly to our team’s Slack account.
+Have questions about the setup and future plans, or comments about our approach?
+We're launching a branch new [homepage](http://www.ecliptic.io) this weekend with a new design and integrated chat that connects directly to our team’s Slack account.
 In the meantime, [send me an email](mailto:brandon@ecliptic.io) and let’s talk!